Paint Thinners and Colored Pencils

 Having said this, we recommend sticking to one of these three types of paint thinner: rubbing alcohol, turpentine, and rubber cement thinner.

 Rubbing alcohol is the mildest of the three and is good for light to mild blending.
 While it will break the binders of the color some, you are going to need several layers of thick color to really see significant results.
 Rubbing alcohol is also the easiest to come by since most people have a bottle lying around somewhere in their house.
 We do recommend sticking to lighter concentrations of it (75% or lower) as anything higher could potentially remove too much color.

 Turpentine is in the middle in regards to performance.
 It is the most common ingredient in many of the paint thinners you will find at the store, and for good reason.
 The turpentine really breaks down the binders used in colored pencils and allows you to easily mix the colors.
 You will also see more significant results with less color than you will with rubbing alcohol.
 However, it is easier to go overboard and remove more color than you want to so start off slow.

 Lastly, there is rubber cement thinner.
 This is the most powerful of the three paint thinners and should only be used in those times when you are really looking to completely mix or remove color.
-There are also quite a bit of fume with rubber cement thinner so you may want to wear a mask or at least keep your face a bit farther away until things dry.
+There is also quite a bit of fume with rubber cement thinner so you may want to wear a mask or at least keep your face a bit farther away until things dry.
 With rubber cement thinner, less is more, and you want to try to avoid making more than one or two passes with it as you will simply remove color instead of blend it.

 How to Use Paint Thinners on Colored Pencils